aloxe/huwindty/src/pages/documentation/markdown.md

 ---
 layout: base
 title: Markdown
-headline: Using Markdown in 11ty
+headline: Using Markdown to shape your content in 11ty
 description: How do use Markdown in your 11ty website and how does it work
 thumbnail: /img/vera.jpg
 ismarkdown: true